BA-IT/MS-IT Dual Degree Program

 - Three letters of recommendation, at least two coming from faculty who teach Computer Science courses at SCPS or in the Department of Computer Science at Loyola University.

-Note that the GRE exam is not required for applicants to the BA/MS program, even if they are applying for an assistantship.
+Note that the GRE is not required for applicants to the BA/MS program, even if they are applying for an assistantship.
 There is no application fee for applicants who apply on-line.
 At the time of consideration for admission, the student’s most recent Loyola transcript will be examined.
 If the applicant has transfer credits from another college or university, the student may be required to submit those as well.

 Requirements for Completion of the BA/MS Program

 After admission to the BA/MS program, a student may request to be registered in their senior year for up to three 400 level COMP courses, replacing undergraduate major courses.
 Students generally take the remainder of their 30 credits of 400-level MS classes during their fifth year.
-Students in the program are expected to consult regularly with the Graduate Program Director to insure that they are on track for completion of both the BA and MS degrees.
+Students in the program are expected to consult regularly with the Graduate Program Director to ensure that they are on track for completion of both the BA and MS degrees.
 The following are required to complete a BA/MS degree program:

 - Successful completion of the BA-IT degree in the School of Continuing and Professional Studies.